Mapping Configuration

 </matchingRule>

-In this example the relationship "Satisfied By" from Jama Connect (externalProperty) is mapped to the EA connector type “Dependency” (myumlProperty).
+In this example the relationship "Derived from" from Jama Connect (externalProperty) is mapped to the EA connector type “Dependency” (myumlProperty).

 Supported link types are: